SpaceWarpDev/SpaceWarp.Template/README.md

 **Note:** You will need to repeat this process everytime you make changes to the UI files in Unity.

+### Adding a new project to the solution
+When you add a new project to the solution, make sure to reference it from the main plugin project so that it gets included into the build.

 ### GitHub Actions

 The template includes GitHub Actions workflow files.
 They are located in the `.github/workflows` folder, and include